turbo-src/selenium-chrome-extension-testing/README.md

 This command builds the images (if they are not already built) and starts the services defined in docker-compose.yml in the background.

-### Step 4: Execute Your Test Script in the Python Container

 ```
 docker-compose exec web python test_selenium.py
 ```

+Executes your test script in the python container.

 ## Docker Cleanup (Optional)